dart-lang/site-www/examples/README.md

 ```

 If you get a warning about test failures or analysis errors,
-you might need to update one or more analyzer results files
+you might need to update one or more analyzer results files.
-(for example, `examples/misc/analyzer-2-results.txt`).
+For example, update `examples/misc/analyzer-results.txt`, if
+the change applies to both stable and dev Dart releases.
+Otherwise,
+update only the release specific file: either
+`examples/misc/analyzer-results-stable.txt` or
+`examples/misc/analyzer-results-dev.txt`.

 ## How do I update the analyzer results files?